• Jess, 13: “It’s a reason to get out of bed every morning.”

-Cllr Danny Thorpe, Leader of the Royal Borough of Greenwich, and Cllr Matthew Morrow, Cabinet Member for Children’s Services, have hailed the "incredibly important" Young Greenwich Summer Camp programme, which has now come to an end.
+On Thursday August 6th, Cllr Danny Thorpe, Leader of the Royal Borough of Greenwich, and Cllr Matthew Morrow, Cabinet Member for Children’s Services, visited the Young Greenwich Summer Camp programme.

-The targeted summer camp gave young people from Royal Greenwich the opportunity to join a week-long programme of educational and sporting activities at three venues.
+The targeted summer camp gives young people from Royal Greenwich the opportunity to join a week-long programme of educational and sporting activities, which are being held at three venues.

-A total of 570 week-long places were filled by 8 to 16 year-olds from the Borough throughout the summer holidays.
-Participants were also provided with a healthy breakfast and lunch each day as part of the programme.
+Over 500 young people, between eight and 16 years old, are due to take part throughout the summer holidays.
+Participants are also provided with a healthy breakfast and lunch each day as part of the programme.